American black bear: Meat

 Theodore Roosevelt likened the flesh of young American black bears to that of pork, and not as coarse or flavorless as the meat of grizzly bears.
 The most favored cuts are concentrated in the legs and loins.
 Meat from the neck, front legs and shoulders is usually ground into minced meat or used for stews and casseroles.
 Keeping the fat on tends to give the meat a strong flavor.
-As American black bears can have trichinellosis, cooking temperatures need to be high in order to kill the parasites.
+As American black bears can have trichinosis, cooking temperatures need to be high in order to kill the parasites.

 Bear fat was once valued as a cosmetic article that promoted hair growth and gloss.
 The fat most favored for this purpose was the hard white fat found in the body's interior.
 As only a small portion of this fat could be harvested for this purpose, the oil was often mixed with large quantities of hog lard.
 However, animal rights activism over the last decade has slowed the harvest of these animals; therefore the lard from bears has not been used in recent years for the purpose of cosmetics.